Jones Act Lawyer in Florida

 • Fires and Explosions: Burns and injuries caused by onboard fires or fuel-related accidents.

 If you have been injured in any of these ways while working on a vessel, the Jones Act may apply, and you may be entitled to compensation.
+In catastrophic or fatal cases, families may also pursue wrongful death claims and survival actions to recover damages for their loss.

 Who Qualifies as a “Seaman” Under the Jones Act?